 {% endfor %}

 In addition to performing operations directly in expressions, AnQiCMS's template engine also provides some convenient filters (Filters) that can process variables.
 Among them,addThe filter is specifically used for performing addition operations.
-Its usage is to add it after the variable name.|add: followed by the value to be added.
+Its usage is to add it after the variable name|add:followed by the value to be added.

-addOne of the highlights of the filter is that it can be used not only for adding numbers but also for concatenating strings.
+addA filter's highlight is that it can be used not only for adding numbers but also for concatenating strings.

-• Example of number addition:
+• Example of addition:

 {% set basePrice = 100 %}